civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_postMailing.md

 ## Summary

-This hook is called at the successful completion of a bulk mailing (CiviMail).
+This hook is called at the successful completion of a bulk mailing done through CiviMail.

 ## Definition